Nadia-Liubynska/QA_Auto_2024/README.md

 ## Usage

-You can run all the tests by executing `pytest` command in the repo's root directory.
-For running certain sets of tests, all the automation tests were marked accordingly.
+You can run all the tests by executing `pytest` console command in the repo's root directory.
+For running certain sets of tests, all the auto tests were marked accordingly.
 For example, to run tests for the GitHub part of the api tests, use this console command:
 ```
 pytest -m github
 ```